08.17.2014 | By Jack Rico |

-The Gist: A utopian society devoid of emotions except for happiness selects a young man to receive all the human memories and feelings of the past.
-What he does with it will change the world forever.
+In a utopian society devoid of all emotions except happiness, a young man is selected to inherit the collective memories and feelings of the human past.
+What he chooses to do with that knowledge will change his world forever.

-What Works: The cinematography here by Ross Emery is impressive.
-It reminds me of Gary Ross’ 1998 Pleasantville where John Lindley‘s cinematography looked different and innovative than any other movie I had seen up to that point.
-The use of black and whites to represent an absence of emotion and color to symbolize the discovery of real life is visually appealing.
-The acting is solid with Meryl Streep and Jeff Bridges providing persuasive secondary performances.
-I apprecaited
+The cinematography by Ross Emery is impressive.
+It brings to mind Gary Ross’s 1998 film Pleasantville, where the visuals felt innovative and distinct from anything else at the time.
+The use of black-and-white to represent an absence of emotion, transitioning into color to symbolize the discovery of real life, is visually stunning.
+The acting is equally solid, with Meryl Streep and Jeff Bridges providing persuasive supporting performances.

 Rated: PG-13 for a mature thematic image and some sci-fi action/violence.